by Nebula Haze

 An indoor cannabis grow can be surprisingly cheap to get started and maintain, especially if you plan on growing just a few plants.

-Take a look at a few completed indoor grow journals to get an idea of how much you can expect to get for yields in different types of indoor setups.
+Take a look at a few completed indoor grow journals to get an idea of how much you can expect to harvest in different types of indoor setups.

-You have more control over everything in an indoor growing environment, which means that indoor growers can consistently produce dank buds, but you also have more responsibility.
-If you don't provide everything your plants need, they will die.
+You have more control over everything in an indoor growing environment, which means that indoor growers can consistently produce dank buds.
+However, this dank weed-growing power comes with more responsibility.
+As an indoor grower, your plants are 100% reliant on you your care if they are to survive.
+If you don’t provide everything your plants need, they will die.

 What space works best?

-You can grow cannabis most anywhere with easy access to water and fresh air...
+You can grow cannabis almost anywhere that has easy access to water and fresh air…

 When thinking about where to grow indoors, you should also consider the temperature of your grow space (and remember your temps will likely rise once you have your grow lights running!).